 Art Displays and Case Exhibits

-There are three areas where artwork can be displayed:
+There are five areas where artwork can be displayed:

 • Grady Thomas (framed art)